Viktor Chanov

-Viktor Viktorovych Chanov (Віктор Вікторович Чанов; 21 July 1959 – 8 February 2017) was a Ukrainian football goalkeeper.
-Throughout the 1980s in the former USSR, Chanov played mainly for FC Dynamo Kyiv.
+Viktor Viktorovych Chanov (Віктор Вікторович Чанов; 21 July 1959 – 8 February 2017) was a Soviet and Ukrainian footballer who played as a goalkeeper.
+Throughout the 1980s in the former USSR, Chanov played mainly for Dynamo Kyiv.

 Club career

 Chanov was born in Stalino, Ukrainian SSR, Soviet Union.
 He joined the local club Shakhtar Donetsk at an early age, along with his brother Vyacheslav, also a goalkeeper.
 During the late 1970s to early 1980s Chanov performed exceptionally well and attracted the attention of the great Dynamo Kyiv.
 He transferred to Dynamo to compete for the number 1 jersey with Mykhaylo Mykhaylov, another goalkeeper of massive potential.

-Initially, the moustached Chanov ousted Mikhailov and forced his way also into the USSR squad for the 1982 FIFA World Cup in Spain, as second choice behind Rinat Dasaev.
+Initially, Chanov ousted Mikhailov and forced his way also into the USSR squad for the 1982 FIFA World Cup in Spain, as second choice behind Rinat Dasaev.
 Chanov won league titles in his first two seasons at Dynamo and was the first-choice keeper throughout, however injury forced him out of some games in early 1985, and Mikhailov regained his position.
 Chanov returned to fitness midway through the season but was unable to dislodge Mikhailov, whose form had persuaded Valery Lobanovsky to persist with him.
 Dynamo Kyiv won the cup that year and Mikhailov was instrumental in the success.

 In 1986, Lobanovsky had decisions to make on the goalkeeping front.
-Chanov was selected as the first-choice goalkeeper, and was in goal as Dynamo lifted the European Cup Winners Cup, defeating Atlético Madrid 3–0 in Lyon.
+Chanov was selected as the first-choice goalkeeper and was in goal as Dynamo lifted the European Cup Winners Cup, defeating Atlético Madrid 3–0 in Lyon.
 He played with an injured hand in the final.
 Chanov played 202 games for Dynamo.